Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Methods

 \subsection{Second-order intensity correlation measurements}

-For performing second-order intensity correlation measurements on the LPE hBN sample, the backscattered fluorescence is sent via a symmetric beam splitter to two single photon counting modules (SPCM-AQRH, Exelitas Technologies).
+For performing second-order intensity correlation measurements via the nanofiber interface, the backscattered fluorescence is sent via a symmetric beam splitter to two single photon counting modules (SPCM-AQRH, Exelitas Technologies).
 A timetagger (Swabian Instruments) then records the single photon events.
 To eliminate excessive background scatter, which can be predominantly attributed to fluorescence and Raman scattering of the optical fiber, we use an additional shortpass filter for 650 nm for these measurements.
-For the CVD hBN we use the confocal microscope to excite and detect the quantum emitters.
-For the second order intensity correlation measurements, a dichroic mirror and a longpass filter at 550 nm is used to separate the excitation light from the fluorescence, which is directed through a beamsplitter to two singel photon counting modules which are connected to a timetagger (Swabian Instruments).
+For second order intensity correlation measurements via the confocal microscope, a dichroic mirror and a longpass filter at 550 nm is used to separate the excitation light from the fluorescence, which is directed through a beamsplitter to two single photon counting modules which are connected to a timetagger (Swabian Instruments).
 For both sample types the raw data is saved and then each photon event is correlated from sub-ns timescales to a few ms.